Date of Award:

 Master of Science (MS)

-Cann, Joseph Patrick, "Structural Change of the Western United States Alfalfa Hay Market and its Effects of the Western United States Dairy Industry" (2014).
-All Graduate Theses and Dissertations.
-Paper 2118.
+Cann, Joseph Patrick, "Structural Change of the Western United States Alfalfa Hay Market and Its Effect on the Western United States Dairy Industry" (2014).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+2118.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .